couchbase/cbft/docs/api-ref.md

 GET `/api/log`

 Returns recent log messages
-                       and key events for the node.
+                       and key events for the node as JSON.

 **version introduced**: 0.0.1